MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 1. Visualization:
-   - A Matplotlib window displaying "Energy vs. Bond Length for ".
+   - A Matplotlib window displaying "Molecule Energy vs. Bond Length with specific variant".
    - Curves for all r values are plotted for comparison.

+* Note: Please note that the multishot result is only achieved with the "CFC" variant, as the variant with the best performance based on our numerical result.

 # 7. LICENSES, CREDITS & REFERENCES